 In Quebec, conversions are encouraged by provincial corporate tax write-off allowances for LNG vehicles.
 The incentives are part of a declared clean energy strategy that French Canadian leaders are fond of highlighting as the country’s strongest commitment to environmental virtue.

-Shell's priority markets for LNG conversion include Alberta, where natural gas has long been used as a lower-cost substitute for diesel in fossil fuel exploration and production hardware such as drilling rigs and pipeline and processing plant compressors.
-The top Canadian gas producer, Encana Corp., is expanding its use of its own output in its field operations (see Daily GPI, March 26).
+Shell’s priority markets for LNG conversion include Alberta, where natural gas has long been used as a lower-cost substitute for diesel in fossil fuel exploration and production hardware such as drilling rigs and pipeline and processing plant compressors.
+The top Canadian gas producer, Encana Corp., is expanding its use of its output in field operations (see NGI, March 26).

 Heavy hauling by colossal vehicles is also a hallmark of highly mobile field operations across Alberta, which is 95% as big as Texas.
 Shell is offering to make LNG available at the Flying J chain of truck stops along about 800 kilometers (500 miles) of industrial routes between the oil sands capital of Fort McMurray and Calgary, and eventually on busy roads west into British Columbia.

 If the imported diesel substitute attracts steady customers, the program could develop home-grown supplies by building an LNG manufacturing site at a Shell gas plant about 40 kilometers (25 miles) west of Calgary, called Jumping Pound after the site’s original use by aboriginal hunters for rounding up buffalo and stampeding them over a cliff.

 The Alberta industry’s response remains far from an LNG rush.
 But a leader has stepped forward.
 Ferus Inc., a Calgary supplier of advanced oil and gas field fluids this spring announced putting into service the first LNG-powered heavy duty truck in Alberta.